-&lt;sup>1 All education doctoral students, regardless of ACT scores or math courses completed on the undergraduate level, are required to validate their math proficiency by taking the Mathematics Placement Test prior to registering for Ed 891 Descriptive Statistics.
+All education doctoral students, regardless of ACT scores or math courses completed on the undergraduate level, are required to validate their math proficiency by taking the Mathematics Placement Test prior to registering for Ed 891 Descriptive Statistics.
 Students who fail to pass the placement test will be required to take Ma 102 prior to taking Ed 891.

-$^2$ Required each semester and/or summer upon the fulfillment of all coursework until dissertation is completed.
+Required each semester and/or summer upon the fulfillment of all coursework until dissertation is completed.
 Three to six credit hours may count toward the degree requirements.
-The Dissertation may be completed away from the campus.
+The dissertation may be completed away from the campus.

-· If a student has previously received credit for a course required in the program, substitutions can be made from any education course at the 500 level or above (Ed, EE, SE, EAS, ECS or Ps prefix).
+• If a student has previously received credit for a course required in the program, substitutions can be made from any education course at the 500 level or above (Ed, EE, SE, EAS, ECS or Ps prefix).

-Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts and with two-thirds of all coursework completed through a traditional college settinig of residence and/or distance education; a cumulative GPA of 2.5 or above including nine semester hours of education and/or psychology (not including general psychology), including Ps 201 Educational Psychology or its equivalent.
-A master's degree or its equivalent from a recognized college or university and evidence of the ability to pursue successfully further graduate work and research.
+Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts and with two-thirds of all coursework completed through a traditional college setting of residence and/or distance education; a cumulative GPA of 2.5 or above including nine semester hours of education and/or psychology (not including general psychology), including Ps 201 Educational Psychology or its equivalent.
+A master's degree or its equivalent from a recommind college of the ability to purpose a proceeding the trade and proceeding a second process.

+recognized college or university and evidence of the ability to pursue successfully further graduate work and research.
 A 3.25 GPA in the requirements completed for a master's degree and/or completed work beyond the master's degree should be evident.
 A personal interview is required before being considered for admission.
 Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 401 and Bi 402 in addition to other degree requirements.